-Another important effect of menopause on the woman’s health is impaired bone metabolism and progressive loss of bone density.
+Another important effect of menopause on women’s health is impaired bone metabolism and progressive loss of bone density.
 Some studies have estimated the prevalence of osteoporosis in postmenopausal women to be around 1 in 3 women.
 Another important effect of menopause on women is the increased risk of coronary artery disease.

-Hormone replacement is the administration of synthetic estrogen and progesterone to replace the depleting levels of hormones in menopausal women.
+Hormone replacement is the administration of synthetic estrogen and progesterone to replace depleting levels of hormones in menopausal women.

-Forms and application of HRT
+Forms and Application of HRT

-- Estrogen containing methods
+- Estrogen-containing methods

 - Combined estrogen and progesterone methods

-- Selective estrogen receptor modulators (SERMs)
+- Selective estrogen receptor modulators

-They can be prescribed as:
+Hormones can be prescribed via:

-- Local methods (Hormone-based creams, pessaries, and rings)
+- Local methods (hormone-based creams, pessaries, and rings)